BY TOBY PORTER

 When she asked about proton beam therapy, having been told about it by a detox expert, she was told it would not be appropriate for her and she was discharged.

-The closest place to have it done would be Prague, but the potentially life-saving six weeks of treatment will cost £60,000.
+The closest place to have it done would be the Rutherford Cancer Centre in Nerwport, but a potentially life-saving six weeks of treatment will be cheaper in Prague – though it would cost £60,000.

 Natasha has been told the initial consultation in Prague will be on January 14.